 Court of Appeal registry staff cannot give legal advice.
 If you need legal advice, see the Court’s guide to free and low-cost legal help.

-All documents to be filed in a Civil and Criminal Appeals proceeding in the Court of Appeal must be eFiled in RedCrest except for:
+All documents to be filed in a civil or criminal proceeding in the Court of Appeal must be eFiled in RedCrest except for:

-- Civil application/appeal books (to be filed in hardcopy and electronically via the Courts secure document exchange site).
+- Civil application/appeal books (to be filed in accordance with Court directions).

-- Civil combined folders of authorities (to be filed in hardcopy and electronically via the Courts secure document exchange site).
+- Civil combined folders of authorities (to be filed in accordance with Court directions).

 - Criminal transcripts and exhibits.